WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     ![Debug](images/debug.png){style="width:80px; display:block; margin:0 auto;"}

+    Click **Save**.

 2. Select any of the Receive nodes that you already have in the flow, copy and paste it.
 Connect it to the 'Agent Message' previous SMS Node.

 3. This Receive Node will get the end customer question/message.
 Now we need to send it back to the Agent.
-Double click the Receive Node, and add a Transaction Action like this:
+Double click the Receive Node, and add a Transition Action like this:

     ![Transaction Action for the AI Agent message](images/receive-transaction-agent-message.png){style="width:800px; display:block; margin:0 auto;"}